TenzDelek/nextjshiteshsir/README.md

 # now similar for the forgottenpassword token
 all steps are same and at last when the database sends the api the datas it updates the password

+# middleware should be name as middleware.ts and should be at the same level as the app